 Tips On How to Control Your Appetite

 1. Before each meal tune into your true feelings rather than your tastebuds or moods.
 What are you really feeling?
 If you have eaten within 2-3 hours of feeling hungry again there is a high chance that your hunger may be stemming from other reasons.
 Is your urge to eat coming from stress, boredom?
-Check in with your emotional eating patterns and learn to differentiate these feelings and continue to do so as you eat.
+Check-in with your emotional eating patterns and learn to differentiate these feelings and continue to do so as you eat.

 2. If you are truly hungry – embrace your appetite.
 This may sound a little crazy to some but you need to learn to stop fighting the voice within and embrace the urge to eat.
 By giving what your body is truly asking for then you will be able to stop starving yourself of life and JUST GET ON WITH IT.
 Worrying about food can absorb so much of your energy in a day.
 Write a list of alternate ways you can divert this energy into being productive.
-Of course, this doesn’t give you freedom to chow down on a block of chocolate – oh no. A block of chocolate would only be coming from a place of sadness or loneliness.
+Of course, this doesn’t give you the freedom to chow down on a block of chocolate – oh no. A block of chocolate would only be coming from a place of sadness or loneliness.
 A square of dark chocolate comes from a place of enjoyment and not treating foods as ‘good’ and ‘bad’.
 More than likely by eating a small piece of what is going to satisfy you will stop you from going through the process again 15 minutes later.

 3. Stay away from the sugar – constantly going through the turnstiles of the sugar rollercoaster is a big driver of appetite.
 Short term highs after starchy or sugary foods lead to crashes which just repeat themselves throughout the day.
 Begin your day with a low sugar meal and this will set up your appetite for the rest of the day.
-Meals with a protein component, which is not necessarily in the form of animal proteins but rather plant proteins such as quinoa, chia seeds, spirulina and nuts is going to slow down the absorption of your meals and leave you feeling fuller for longer.
+Meals with a protein component, which is not necessarily in the form of animal proteins but rather plant proteins such as quinoa, chia seeds, spirulina and nuts are going to slow down the absorption of your meals and leave you feeling fuller for longer.

-4. Sleep, sleep, sleep – A lack of zzzz’s can also cause appetite mayhem.
-According to a study published in the Annals of Internal Medicine, those who slept only four hours a night for two nights had a decrease in production of the fullness hormone, leptin, and an increase in the hunger hormone, grehlin, compared with those who got more rest.
+4. Sleep, sleep, sleep – A lack of zzz’s can also cause appetite mayhem.
+According to a study published in the Annals of Internal Medicine, those who slept only four hours a night for two nights had a decrease in the production of the fullness hormone, leptin, and an increase in the hunger hormone, ghrelin, compared with those who got more rest.
 Sleep-deprived people in the study also reported an increase in appetite.
 Simply put, when we are exhausted we tend to crave comfort foods that are high in simple carbohydrates and fat because these foods cause the release of serotonin, the brain chemical that elevates mood and keeps us awake!

-5. Check in with your mindfulness eating techniques which I outlined in an earlier post
+5. Check-in with your mindfulness eating techniques which I outlined in an earlier post

-6. Control your stress levels through what ever works for you!
+6. Control your stress levels through whatever works for you!
 Owe it to yourself to find what helps you ease the feelings of stress.
 Is it meditation?
-Is it through exercise (which helps regulate appetite if it is not excessive amounts).
+Is it through exercise (which helps regulate appetite if it is not excessive amounts)?

 As you can see, just saying to yourself you are going to eat less or restrict your food intake to certain food groups is going to help in the long-term.
 There are so many pieces of the puzzle that need to be taken into account and it begins from the very core of what makes you ..
 YOU!